WATER HEATER SERVICE

 Conventional Storage Tank Water Heater

-This is the most traditional and popular water heater.
-It consists of an insulated tank holding the water.
-The size of the tank reservoir determines how much water can be heated at once.
-Once your tank’s capacity is filled, it may take an hour for the tank to refill with hot water.
-When it comes to maintenance, tanks should be cleaned at least twice a year to avoid sediment build up and increase lifespan.
-Conventional storage tanks are the most affordable and easy to install.
+This traditional option features an insulated tank holding the water.
+The size of the tank determines how much water can be heated at once.
+Conventional water heater types are the most affordable and easy to install.

 Heat Pump (Hybrid Water Heater)